-The challenges have brought a renewed focus on the purpose of the event.
-Hayley Reteneller has volunteered on the HGM committee for six years before stepping into the Co-Chair role this year.
+The challenges brought a renewed focus on the purpose of the event.
+Hayley Reteneller volunteered on the HGM committee for six years before stepping into the Co-Chair role this year.
 “I originally joined,” she said, “because I wanted to raise money to go back into the community.”
-Lindsay Carter, a Merchant Coordinator-Elect, has focused on how to best serve the Market’s 120+ specialty vendors.
+Lindsay Carter, a Merchant Coordinator-Elect, focused on how to best serve the Market’s 120+ specialty vendors.
 “Let’s face it, this year has been a struggle on us all and most of our merchants are small businesses so events like this are a great way to support them and JLT.”

-The volunteers have also turned this experience into an opportunity for growth, a key part of JLT’s Mission.
+The volunteers also turned this experience into an opportunity for growth, a key part of JLT’s Mission.
 “This event allows me to donate my time doing something I love to do, plan events!
-I also gain a lot from volunteering; developing my skills as a leader and learning to manage a large volunteer committee,” says Co-Chair Laura Walsh who has been challenged to lead the over 50 committee members in a mostly virtual environment.
+I also gain a lot from volunteering; developing my skills as a leader and learning to manage a large volunteer committee,” says Co-Chair Laura Walsh who was challenged to lead the over 50 committee members in a mostly virtual environment.

 Kristin Horne, HGM Merchant Coordinator, says this experience has positively challenged her as well.
 “I have really tried to embrace the thought process of ‘how can I make this better’.”
-The committee has embraced their role as innovators, building processes for the League’s future virtual events.
+The committee embraced their role as innovators, building processes for the League’s future virtual events.
 Co-Chair Hayley Reteneller sums it up this way, “I think I learned that things don’t always turn out just how you planned them, but they can still turn out great!”